josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧬_Structural_Mapping/🧠_institutions_confuse_calm_with_safety.md

 # 🧠 Institutions Confuse Calm With Safety
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-23
-*Why the absence of visible disruption is mistaken for protection — and how this mistake perpetuates harm*
+*Why the absence of visible disruption is mistaken for protection — and how this mistake perpetuates harm.*

 ---